Trigger warning: Trigger warning for graphic descriptions of abuse and sexual scenarios. Reader discretion is advised.

 Serially raped and abused in the middle of a scene

-“Porn uses extras just like real movies do—they dance silently, fake drink or hang by the pool in the background.
+“Porn uses extras just like real movies do—they dance silently, fake drink, or hang by the pool in the background.
 My BDSM nightmare was a bar scene—a speakeasy—and I had no objection to background actors.
 This was the part that seemed totally familiar.
 I’d filmed scenes in fake clubs before.
-Of course, extras do not have STD tests, and in porn scenes they do not touch performers.
+Of course, extras do not have STD tests, and in porn scenes, they do not touch performers.
 That is not what happened this time.
-And this time I was tied up.”
+And this time, I was tied up.”

 Before filming, the producer went over all the paperwork with Snow.
 She says she signed off on the verbal humiliation, slapping, spanking, flogging, whipping, and use of a light electric wand on the condition that the settings were low.
-She specified that these were to be used specifically for visuals, not actual stunts.
+She specified that these would be used specifically for visuals, not actual stunts.

 “What I was consenting to, this harm I was subjecting myself to, was a performance.
 I couldn’t do these things with just anyone.
-I trusted my co-worker whom I’d worked with countless times prior.
+I trusted my co-worker, with whom I’d worked countless times prior.
 He knew how to make it look brutal for the camera without inflicting the damage he appeared to be.
 Still, it was going to sting.
 And I knew it.
 And knowing all that, having consented to all that, I was not prepared.”

 “These guys in this scene were really in character—or so I thought.
 Some went too far, acting like the sort of aggressive fans large bouncer-types kept away when I did public appearances.
 The kind who sent weird letters that professed love and hatred in bizarre and scary combinations,” she recounts.

 “As the scene progressed, the extras became alarmingly unprofessional—and handsy.
-I was stunned and distracted and virtually defenseless… My limbs were in various states of rope binds, and my every movement was thoughtfully executed to keep from toppling over.
+I was stunned, distracted, and virtually defenseless… My limbs were in various states of rope binds, and my every movement was thoughtfully executed to keep from toppling over.
 Of course, I was in these agreed-upon constraints, but unlike the hundreds of scenes I’d done previously, a helpless anxiety mounted as I began to realize that this was not a controlled set.
 The background actors were getting drunk.
 Strangers were slapping my bare a—, and hitting it hard.
 Hands that shouldn’t have been there groped my body.
 I yelled and screamed for it to stop, twisting and turning to and fro.
 But I was stuck.”

 But stopping was not in her contract.
 Snow says someone grabbed her and tried to forcefully penetrate her anally with one of the approved devices, but she did not consent to extras utilizing them.
 She dodged him just in time and yelled at him, but he laughed at her.